norlandrhagen/CMAP/_build/html/_sources/getting_started/installation.rst.txt

-CMAP is currently in development, but can be used in its present state.
+Simons CMAP is currently in development, but can be used in its present state.
-The two options for using CMAP are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.
+The two options for using Simons CMAP are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.
-Future developments of CMAP should be browser based and operating system agnostic.
+Future developments of Simons CMAP should be browser based and operating system agnostic.

 .. table::